 “Sleep is the single most important health behaviour we have.
 It affects everything from our day-to-day functioning to our long-term physical and mental health.”

 However, more of us than ever seem to be struggling to remain in a consistent and good sleeping pattern.
-At any time, 1 in 3 of us in the UK suffer with sleep problems – more of us than ever before.
+At any time, 1 in 3 of us in the UK suffers from sleep problems – more of us than ever before.

 Why is this?
 There are a number of theories, including the rise of electronic gadgets, increases of stress in our lives etc.